kivy/kivy/doc/sources/gettingstarted/intro.rst

 - **Learn**:    The basics of programming with the Kivy language.
 - **Explore**:  The Kivy framework.
-- **Create**:   simple cross-platform app.
+- **Create**:   Simple cross-platform apps.
-- **Package**:  for your choice of platform.
+- **Package**:  For your choice of platform.

-Finally, you will learn how to **Deploy** on a device of your choice.
+Finally, you will learn how to **Deploy** on the device of your choice.

-Each section of the guide introduces a new topic, trying to give you enough information to get started and links to related articles for more in-depth explanations.
+Each section of the guide introduces a new topic, trying to give you enough information to get started and links to related articles for more in-depthxx explanations.
 When you are done with this guide, you'll be able to develop Kivy apps and you will know where to look for information for the more challenging stuff your innovative applications will require.

-Enough introductions, let's get down to business.
+Enough introductions, let's get down to business. xx